0x4248/ZipScan/README.md

 ```

 >[!WARNING]
-> You need to make sure that the zip file is not password protected
+> You need to make sure that the zip file is not password protected.
+The program wil not run if it is.

 This will generate a report in the current directory called `report.md`